 Lung-cancer screening overview

-- The U.S. Preventative Services Task Force (USPSTF) recently announced their recommendation to screen high-risk patients for lung cancer with LDCT.
+- The U.S. Preventative Services Task Force (USPSTF) recently finalized its recommendation to screen high-risk patients for lung cancer with LDCT.

 - A large scientific study recently showed that lung-cancer screening using CT technology resulted in a significant reduction in deaths among patients who met specific criteria.